Seldom-SE/archipelago_terraria_client/README.md

 - [X] Announce boss / event clears to server
 - [X] Client responses to server
 - [X] Server-side implementation
-- [ ] Terraria multiplayer
+- [X] Terraria multiplayer
 - [ ] Fix Dryad and Cyborg (and other shops if they're broken)
+- [ ] Prevent accidental checks from loading older worlds
 - [ ] Wall, Plantera, and Zenith goals (maybe more)
 - [ ] Refactor!
 - [ ] More thorough chat integration
 - [ ] Work on the README
 - [ ] Publish to Steam Workshop.
 Makes setup so much easier
 - [ ] Rebalance items
-- [ ] Explore more item/location options, like achievements and item rewards
+- [ ] Explore more item/location options, like achievements, NPCs, and item rewards
 - [ ] Docs
 - [ ] Get my fork merged if people want it
 - [ ] Other Archipelago features like deathlink?
 Do people want deathlink?